x1ao4/desktop-skipper-for-plex/README.md

 1. Open the `dsp.plist` file with a text editor, replace `/path/to/dsp.command` with the actual path to your script, save the changes, and close the file.
 2. Move the `dsp.plist` file to the `~/Library/LaunchAgents` directory.
-3. Open the terminal and enter the command `chmod 644 ~/Library/LaunchAgents/dsp.plist && launchctl load ~/Library/LaunchAgents/dsp.plist`, then press Enter.
+3. Open the terminal and enter the command `chmod 644 ~/Library/LaunchAgents/dsp.plist && launchctl load ~/Library/LaunchAgents/dsp.plist`, then press `Enter`.

 This sets DSP as a startup task on your Mac, so the script will run automatically in the background.
 To disable the startup task, enter the command `launchctl unload ~/Library/LaunchAgents/dsp.plist` in the terminal and press Enter.